 The Square Terminal comes with:

-- Payment reader support for EMV, Apple Pay, Google Pay, Samsung Pay, Magnetic Stripe cards, and NFC cards
+- Payment reader support for EMV, Apple Pay, Google Pay, Samsung Pay, Magnetic Stripe cards, and NFC cards.
+You can take everything from gift cards to American Express or Mastercard as a form of payment.

 - Accessories Hub, and power adapter